rogue707Dev/django-gdaps/README.md

 GDAPS supports Javascript frontends for building e.g. SPA applications.
 ATM only Vue.js ist supported, but PRs are welcome to add more (Angular, React?).

-If you added `gdaps.frontend` to `INSTALLED_APPS`, there is a new management command available: `manage.py initfrontend`.
-It accepts one parameter `engine`, which ATM only can be "vue".
+If you add `gdaps.frontend` to `INSTALLED_APPS`, there is a new management command available: `manage.py initfrontend`.
+It has one mandatory parameter, the frontend engine:

     ./manage.py initfrontend vue

-creates a /frontend/ directory in the project root.
+This creates a /frontend/ directory in the project root.
 Change into that directory and run `yarn install` once to install all the dependencies of Vue.js needed.

 It is recommended to install vue globally, you can do that with `yarn global add @vue/cli @vue/cli-service-global`.

-Now you can start `vue serve` in the frontend directory to use the development server, edit files, and see changes directly.
+Now you can start `yarn serve` in the frontend directory.
+This starts a development web server that bundles the frontend app using webpack automatically.
-Remember, this only starts the frontend.
-You also need to start Django using `./manage.py runserver` to enable the backend, which most likely will be needed by your Vue frontend.
+You then need to start Django using `./manage.py runserver` to enable the Django backend.
+GDAPS manages all the needed background tasks to transparently enable hot-reloading when you change anything in the frontend source code now.

 ## Contributing